Pinyin Zhou logo Pinyin Joe's

 Pinyinput: a free Pinyin-with-tone-marks input method for Windows

-PinyinputPinyinput can be selected from your Language Bar/Band and used just like other standard input methods.
-So far it has worked well in every application I've tried.
+PinyinputPinyinput installs in your system and works just like other standard input methods.
+It has performed well in every application I've tried.

-During installation you can place it in an English or Chinese IME, solving an MS Word font problem that was in previous versions.
+Windows users please note that the latest version can install within an English or Chinese IME, solving an MS Word font problem that was in previous versions.

-Pinyinput works in 32-bit and 64-bit versions of Windows 7, Vista or XP.
-You can download Pinyinput from pinyinput.sourceforge.net. arrow - new site I have no relationship with the developer and can provide no support myself, but there is an extensive online Pinyinput discussion and support group on Chinese-Forums.com. arrow - new site
+You can download Pinyinput from Pinyinput.net. arrow - new site I have no relationship with the developer and can provide no support myself, but there is an extensive online Pinyinput discussion and support group on Chinese-Forums.com. arrow - new site

 « top